Table of Contents

 HCP Advertising Tactic #5: Point-of-Care Advertising

 - Apps & Electronic Health Records (EHRs) Are the New Normal: EHRs are now the main way HCPs view patient data.
-Doctors spend over 16 minutes on average per patient utilizing electronic health records.
+Doctors spend an average of 16 minutes and 14 seconds per patient using EHRs.
 HCPs are also using non-health-related mobile apps during their free time at work, like The Weather App and Sudoku.

 - Telehealth Is Gaining Momentum: According to a study from late 2020, telehealth visits increased by 50% during the COVID-19 pandemic.
 On top of that, 76% of U.S. hospitals are using video to connect with patients and practitioners at a distance.
 Point-of-care advertising lets you take advantage of this emerging trend.